 April will feature a series of narrative exhibits to be held on weekends throughout Edmonton.
 Want to stay in touch on how to get involved?
 Subscribe to the EHC Update newsletter or follow the project on Facebook and Twitter.

-Through May and June, the group will work together on the grand design and production of a larger traveling intercultural Edmonton Living Room exhibit led by Exhibit Designer Marina Hulzenga.
+Through May and June, the group will work together on the design and production of a larger traveling intercultural Edmonton Living Room exhibit led by Exhibit Designer Marina Hulzenga.

 Beginning in July and continuing to December, look out for Edmonton Living Rooms traveling across the city through several venues and communities.
 We’ll have more information soon on where to find us.